 Typically, students consider law schools with low LSAT scores to be the easiest to get into.
-By this standard alone, Suffolk University and New England Law Boston are the easiest Massachusetts law schools to get into.
-Both of these schools have a median LSAT score of 154.
+By this standard alone, Western New England University is the easiest to get into, as it has a median LSAT score of 150.

 Harvard University is the best law school in Massachusetts.